zasuh/mord-os/README.md

 These improvements are mostly on how the code was written and where I had issues/what could be done better.
 There are probably bugs in the code, things written poorly or missing, which is why feedback would be required or code review for something this large.

+- *Loaders when fetching data*: Since there are not many endpoints where we are actually fetching data currently the use of loaders was omitted.
+If there were more endpoints to fetch from or larger data sets the loaders would be implemented as stand alone components and used wherever needed.

 - ✋ *Test Coverage*: I sadly didn't write tests and this would be something I would need help with if the app had been much larger or even at this scale.

 - ✋ *Better ways of writing code*: Specific example would be how I handled sorting in the file directory table/list.
 I don't think that solution is close to elegant, I would talk to someone more experienced to see if there is a much simpler solution and a much cleaner one.
 Same goes for CSS, there are certain sections that I think could be written better with some review/talk on how to write them.
 This is also true for code which is unnecessary.